Request Free Sample ×

 Direct Booking is characterized by luxury hotels encouraging guests to book directly through their platforms, which allows for enhanced customer relationships and brand loyalty.
 This approach often results in higher profitability for hotels, as they save on commission fees charged by third parties.
 In contrast, Online Travel Agencies are emerging rapidly, catering to a tech-savvy customer base that values convenience and comprehensive options.
 OTAs allow for comparative pricing and easy bookings across different luxury hotels, attracting a significant share of travelers who prefer browsing multiple options before making a decision.

-By Amenities Offered: Spa Services (Largest) vs. Fine Dining (Fastest-Growing)
+By Amenities Offered: Spa Services (Largest) vs. Fine Dining Restaurants (Fastest-Growing)

-By Length of Stay: Short-Term (Largest) vs. Long-Term (Fastest-Growing)
+By Length of Stay: Extended Stay (Largest) vs. Weekend Getaways (Fastest-Growing)

 Get more detailed insights about Luxury Hotels Market